This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 Special Interest Sessions

-These can be arranged for a session per week after the completion of the research competence.
-Sessions will vary with the placement and may include time with the Youth Offending Team, the Forensic CAMHS team, in Substance Misuse, Learning Disabilities, Infant Mental Health or undertaking an additional training in family therapy, for example.
+These can be arranged for a session per week, following completion of the research project.
+Sessions will vary with the placement and may include time with the Youth Offending Team, the Forensic CAMHS team, in Substance Misuse, Learning Disabilities, Infant Mental Health or undertaking a additional training in family therapy, for example.

 Specialty Training Committee

-There is a Specialty Training Committee for all trainers and trainees which meets on Fridays every 3 months, of which you are a member.
+There is a Specialty Training Committee for all trainers and trainees which meets every 3 months.
+We alternate between meetings just for the trainees and then meetings for both trainees and trainers.
 This meeting provides a forum for discussing changes to the scheme, providing opportunities for presenting cases or research and also for keeping up to date with educational developments, courses and conferences and the group of trainees and trainers.

 Study Leave